espruino/Espruino/dist_readme.txt

    - The firmware image for the latest Espruino Boards.
      We'd strongly suggest that you use the Web IDE to flash this.

+espruino_#v##_espruino_1r3_wiznet.bin
+   - The firmware image for the latest Espruino Boards, that works with WIZnet W5500 ethernet We'd strongly suggest that you use the Web IDE to flash this.

 espruino_#v##_espruino_1r1.bin
    - The firmware image for older, rev 1v1 and 1v2 boards